Compression Calf Sleeves

 - Are comfortable.

-And then there is the feature mentioned on the left: "Improved Limb Position Awareness".
-I don't know what that is, only that it has my bullshit detector redlining.
+And then there is the (curiously separated) feature: "Improved Limb Position Awareness".
+I don't know what that is, only that it has my bullshit detector red-lining.

 Yep.
 So no real help there.